seprab/UnityDockerBuilder/README.md

 5. `./project-builder.sh`

 ##### Another note
-The editor version being used is hardcoded every where
+The editor version being used is hardcoded every where.
+And one may manually return the license before destroying the container.
+It could be done by:
+> `./scripts/return-license.sh 2021.3.20f1 <your serial key> <your unity user> <you unity pass>`

 To Do:
 - Instead of hardcoding the Unity version everywhere, make it a input since when building the image.